Musk told banks he will rein in Twitter pay, make money from tweets -sources | Technology

 TOO RISKY FOR SOME BANKS Musk has been inundated with offers from potential equity partners to join him in the Twitter deal, and he will decide in the coming weeks if he teams up with someone, one of the sources said.
 It is unlikely that Musk would partner with a private equity firm given that the deal is not structured as a traditional leveraged buyout, the source added.

-Musk disclosed on Thursday he sold $4 billion worth of Tesla shares, a move likely aimed at helping finance his deal for Twitter.
-The Tesla chief executive also told the banks he will seek moderation policies on the social media platform that is as free as possible within the legal constraints of each jurisdiction Twitter operates, the sources said, a position that he has repeated publicly.
+Musk disclosed this week that he sold $8.5 billion worth of Tesla shares, a move likely aimed at helping finance his deal for Twitter.
+The Tesla chief executive also told the banks he will seek moderation policies on the social media platform that are as free as possible within the legal constraints of each jurisdiction Twitter operates, the sources said, a position that he has repeated publicly.

 A Twitter spokesperson did not respond to a request for comment.